 Ref Argument Evidence Rationale 2.1.1 All credible functional hazards and mitigations have been identified.
 Hazard Identification (HazID) involving all key Stakeholders and based upon the proposed RWY21 RNAV(GNSS) IAP in the context of LBHA airspace is described in the Safety Case Part 1 (Section 4.1 of this Safety Case Report).
-Record of HazID - Recorded in [Ref.
-07].
 HazID conducted with suitably qualified personnel involving all key Stakeholders.
 Hazard gathering should therefore be comprehensive.
-2.1.2 Safety Requirements have been specified that reduce the risks associated with the hazards to a level that is Acceptable and/or Review (in accordance with the LBHA MM [Ref.
-01]) Safety Requirements are specified in the Safety Case Part 1 (Section 4.2 of this Safety Case Report), as an output of the HazID.
+Due to the development of Design Options over the project life, 3 HazIDs have taken place in that time, and each record is captured at the following references.
+HazID 1 Record [Ref.
+06], Meeting Notes HazID 2 [Ref.
+07] and Meeting Notes HazID 3 [Ref.
+08] 2.1.2 Safety Requirements have been specified that reduce the risks associated with the hazards to a level that is Acceptable and/or Review (in accordance with the LBHA SMS Manual) Safety Requirements are specified in the Safety Case Part 1 (Section 4.2 of this Safety Case Report), as an output of the HazIDs.
 Any mitigations, control measures or assumptions identified during the HazID are captured as Safety Requirements, such that they can be managed appropriately.